 Like many other languages Python requires a different version for different kind of applications.
 The application needs to run on a specific version of the language because it requires a certain dependency that is present in older versions but changes in newer versions.
 Virtual environments makes it easy to ideally separate different applications and avoid problems with different dependencies.
 Using virtual environment we can switch between both applications easily and get them running.

 There are multiple ways of creating an environment using virtualenv, venv and conda.
-Conda command is preferred interface for managing intstallations and virtual environments with the Anaconda Python distribution.
+Conda command is preferred interface for managing installations and virtual environments with the Anaconda Python distribution.

 Let’s go through the steps of creating a virtual environment using conda interface: